UAE attracts $8 billion investment in 2012 after Arab Spring

-DUBAI The United Arab Emirates attracted about 30 billion dirhams (5.2 billion pounds) of direct foreign investment last year, the UAE's prime minister said on Monday.
+DUBAI The United Arab Emirates attracted about 30 billion dirhams ($8.2 billion) of direct foreign investment last year, the UAE's prime minister said on Monday.

 Large amounts of capital fled Egypt, Tunisia, Syria, Yemen and other Arab countries in search of safe havens after political and economic turmoil erupted in those countries in early 2011.

-Note: (This story was corrected after officials made clear that figure was for all FDI not just flows from Arab Spring states)